Resources for Accountability, Healing & Reconciliation

 Religious communities and institutes for consecrated life, as with all Church organizations, must ensure that children and young people who worship, study, or participate in activities sponsored by our communities do so in the safest and most secure setting possible and proactively ensure that those who have abused are prevented from causing further harm to others.

-Since 2002, CMSM has worked to promote the protection of minors in men's religious communities, often partnering with organizations such as the United States Conference of Catholic Bishops and Praesidium, which provides accreditation for religious orders, in this effort.
-Among our efforts, we have developed standards in consultation with partner organizations, members and experts; established a National Advisory Council, an independent panel of nationally recognized experts who advise CMSM on matters related to the protection of minors for religious institutes of men; and provided continuing education to our member institutes.
+Since 2002, CMSM has worked through its members, leaders of men religious institutes, to promote the protection of minors in men's religious communities, often partnering with organizations such as the United States Conference of Catholic Bishops and Praesidium, the entity that provides accreditation for religious orders.
+Among our efforts, with Praesidium, members, and experts in child protection, we have developed national standards; established a National Advisory Council, an independent panel of nationally recognized experts who advise CMSM on matters related to the protection of minors for religious institutes of men; and provided continuing education to our member institutes.

 Child Abuse Prevention Month (April)